 Physical Relapse

 Physical relapse is the process of using drugs or alcohol.
-Physical relapse can look very different from one person to the next.
+It can look very different from one person to the next.
 For instance, some people might have a single drink while out with friends.
 Others may drink to intoxication, blackout, or develop alcohol poisoning.
 Physical relapse can occur in the company of others or when a person is completely alone.
 Given the shame and other negative emotions tied to relapse, there’s often much secrecy involved.

 Stages of a Relapse